Fruit Salsa with Cinnamon Tortilla Chips

 - In a large bowl, combine the first seven ingredients; cover and chill for 20 minutes or until serving.

-Originally published as Fruit Salsa with Cinnamon Tortilla Chips in Best of Summer 2012 2012
+Originally published as Fruit Salsa and Cinnamon Chips in Best of Summer 2012